Dynamsoft/mrz-scanner-javascript/README.md

 git clone https://github.com/Dynamsoft/passport-MRZ-scanner-javascript
 ```

-2. CD to the folder and run a https server
+2. CD to the folder and run an https server

 ```sh
 cd passport-MRZ-scanner-javascript